A linear program for testing nonclassicality and an open-source implementation: Derivation of the linear program

-}. \eeq It is simple to verify that $\ase$ maps states to entrywise-positive vectors.
+Then, we can define the map $\ase$ (that describes the simplex embedding of the states) as: \beq \InputIfFileExists{Diagrams/iota.tikz}{}{ }\quad := \quad \InputIfFileExists{Diagrams/simplexEmbeddingDef.tikz}{}{ }. \eeq It is simple to verify that $\ase$ maps states to entrywise-positive vectors.
 All that then remains to be shown is that when $\ase$ and $\aee$ are composed that we reproduce the probability rule $B$.

 To see this, first note that

 Notice that the right-hand-side of Eq.~\eqref{eq:c9} would be precisely equal to $B$ if it were not for the projection and inclusion maps in between $\ase$ and $\aee$.
 Hence, as a final step we need to show that these maps are redundant in this expression.